Thermatix/eloqua_connect/README.md

 That is an example of how you would save and modify data, just like you would a traditional rails model.

+just an FYI, contact.save will save to Eloqua using the credentials you supply in the config.

 Setting up the models
 ---------------------